dfm/ugly/README.rst

 *The ugliest Google Reader replacement on the market.*

-**Take a look at the live demo at: https://reader.dfm.io**
+Take a look at `the live demo <https://reader.dfm.io>`_ or feel free to run your own version locally.

-This is the Python source code for this app and it is licensed under the MIT license.

 Installation & Setup
 --------------------